-Healthy homemade gingerbread flavoured granola, perfect for breakfast during the festive period.
-It’s so easy to make, and so much better than store bought granola!
+Healthy homemade gingerbread flavored granola, perfect for breakfast during the holidays.
+It’s so easy to make, and so much better than store-bought granola!
 This granola is vegan, and naturally gluten-free.

 I like to use rolled oats (old fashioned oats) to make this granola.
 I know that some people use quick oats, but when I tried quick oats it resulted in dusty granola with a weird texture.